Yogesh21v/face-analysis-pipeline/README.md

 - No frontend is included — the API and CLI demo are the interface.
 Adding a small upload page would be a natural next step (the `/upload-url` endpoint already exists for exactly that).
-- Never actually deployed/run against real AWS as part of writing this repo (no AWS account billing was exercised) — correctness is established by the test suite (mocked AWS + a realistic Rekognition fixture) and by `cfn-lint` validating the CloudFormation, not by a live deployment.